vxbinaca/archive-env-NG/knawledge.md

-## Failed download or not-ownerd item killed a channel rip
+## Failed download or not-owned item killed a channel rip

 Easy to fix.
 First stop all other rips and wipe your youtube-dl downloads folder.: